kevimuri24/phase-1-wk3-Code-Challenge/README.md

 4. Clear list items
     The last function is to clear our list as there needs to be a way to refresh our list without reloading the page.
 This can be done by using our [#item] id to clear our list and allow the user to start over.

+5. Create array to add list
+    I've created an [array] to handle the list items.
+However the list remains empty until, the user adds an item into the list.

 # Conclusion
 This app is a simple one and does not have alot of styling, but we can make it more complex using css or some bootstrap.
 I will continue to update as we go.